cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 ## Checkpoint-and-resume

 Because Nextflow is keeping track of all the intermediate files it generates, it can re-run the pipeline from a previous step, if it failed half-way through.
-This is an extremely useful feature of workflow management systems and it can save a lot of compute time, in case a pipeline failed (for whichever reason).
+This is an extremely useful feature of workflow management systems and it can save a lot of compute time, in case a pipeline failed.

 All you have to do is use the option `-resume` when launching the pipeline and it will always resume where it left off.
-Note that, if you remove the work cache directory (as detailed above), then the pipeline will have to start from the beginning, as it doesn't have any intermediate files saved to resume from.
+Note that, if you remove the work cache directory detailed above, then the pipeline will have to start from the beginning, as it doesn't have any intermediate files saved to resume from.

-[Note from Raquel: Sorry this bit might be redundant now because of what I added above.
-Do you mind revising?]
+More information about this feature can be found in the [Nextflow documentation](https://www.nextflow.io/docs/latest/cache-and-resume.html).

 ## Samplesheet